-Prior to the 2013 Annual Meeting, the Board was divided into three classes, with each class serving consecutive three year terms.
-At the 2013 Annual Meeting, the Company's shareholders approved the elimination of the classified Board structure over a three year phase-in period so that the term of the current Class I directors expires at the 2015 Annual Meeting and the term of the Class II and Class III directors expires at the 2014 Annual Meeting.
-Beginning with the 2015 Annual Meeting, each member of the Board will serve one year terms.
-The Board presently consists of seven members, two Class I directors (David I. Beatson and James F. Reilly), three Class II directors (Dr. Neil W. Jacobs, Benjamin Rosenzweig and Monica Luechtefeld) and two Class III directors (Michael C. Willoughby and Shinichi Nagakura).
-The nominees to serve as Class II directors who have been nominated and recommended by the Board of Directors are Michael C. Willoughby and Shinichi Nagakura.
-If elected, such persons are expected to serve until the Company's 2015 annual meeting and until their successors are elected and qualified.
+The Board presently consists of seven members, David I. Beatson, Monica Luechtefeld, Shinichi Nagakura, James F. Reilly, Benjamin Rosenzweig, Peter J. Stein and Michael C. Willoughby, all of whom have been renominated and recommended by the Board of Directors.
+If elected, such persons are expected to serve until the Company's 2017 annual meeting and until their successors are elected and qualified.
 The shares represented by proxies in the accompanying form will be voted for the election of the nominees unless authority to so vote is withheld.
 The Board of Directors has no reason to believe that such nominees will not serve if elected, but if any one or more of them should become unavailable to serve as a director, and if the Board designates a substitute nominee or nominees, the person named as proxy will vote for the substitute nominee(s) designated by the Board.